Reader’s Corner

 A Truth to Lie For by Ann Perry

 This latest installment (Number 4) in the Elena Standish series is my least favorite so far.
 It lacks the family-based warmth that pervaded the earlier volumes.
 Here, the Elena Standish family and friends character-set seem to be extras in the Night of the Long Knives Massacre tale.
 Many of the previous characters have bit roles in this book, allowing the Hitler/Paulus/Rhom story to dominate the narrative center with the description of the brutal purge of Rhom and the Brownshirts.
 I read the book but didn’t warm to it as I had with the previous 3 in the series.
+(I received a copy of the ARC in exchange for a fair review.)

 The Darkest Evening by Ann Cleeves